Suspiria: Critical response

 Janet Maslin of The New York Times wrote a mixed review, saying the film had "slender charms, though they will most assuredly be lost on viewers who are squeamish."
 The Los Angeles Timess Kevin Thomas wrote that the film was "consistently suspenseful and diverting" despite being "marred by stilted, poorly dubbed English dialogue".
 John Stark of The San Francisco Examiner was critical, writing: "Suspiria is mostly gore, with little plot or intrigue."
-Gene Siskel of the Chicago Tribune expressed similar sentiments, criticizing Harper's role to being "reduced to cowering in corners" and "costumed to look much younger than her years"; while praising Argento's "visually stylish" direction, he felt that Suspiria was inferior to his directorial debut The Bird with the Crystal Plumage (1970) and "plays like a weak imitation of The Exorcist (1973)".
+Gene Siskel of the Chicago Tribune expressed similar sentiments, criticizing Harper's character for being "reduced to cowering in corners" and "costumed to look much younger than her years"; while praising Argento's "visually stylish" direction, he felt that Suspiria was inferior to his directorial debut The Bird with the Crystal Plumage (1970) and played like a "weak imitation" of The Exorcist (1973).

 Like Siskel, Bruce McCabe of The Boston Globe likened the film to The Exorcist and The Sentinel (1977), ultimately deeming it "a fitful, uneven piece of work too often more uncontrolled than the hysteria it's trying to create."
 Dave Kehr of the Chicago Reader gave a favorable review, claiming that "Argento works so hard for his effects—throwing around shock cuts, colored lights and peculiar camera angles—that it would be impolite not to be a little frightened".
 Although J. Hoberman of The Village Voice gave a positive review as well, he called it "a movie that makes sense only to the eye".
 Bob Keaton of the Fort Lauderdale News praised the film's "well-crafted plot", likening elements of it to the works of Edgar Allan Poe, adding: "For the seekers of superficially devilish thrills, Suspiria is just the thing."
 A review in the Colorado Springs Gazette deemed it "a film to experience and for lovers of cinematic suspense ...
 Suspiria may prove to be the most harrowing shocker ever filmed."